"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

-Thus, to cast security vetting concerns as only a balancing of user choice against security, is to miss the economic incentives at play in the background.
-The core reasons behind the push towards more open app distribution have been economic.
-Developers are not arguing for the freedom to distribute malware; rather they want to avoid the substantial rents that gatekeepers force upon them \footnote{Epic Games, Inc. v.
-Apple Inc., Case 4:20-cv-05640-YGR, Findings of Fact and Conclusions of Law Proposed by Epic Games, Inc. 2021}.
-We now focus on four similar and overlapping examples of security vetting arguments.
-All have to do with app distribution and use.
+Thus, to cast security vetting concerns as only a balancing of user choice against security, is to miss the economic incentives at play.
+The core reasons behind the push towards more open app distribution appear to have been economic.
+Developers are not arguing for the freedom to distribute malware; rather, they want to avoid the substantial rents that gatekeepers force upon them.\footnote{Findings of Fact and Conclusions of Law Proposed by Epic Games, Inc., \emph{Epic Games, Inc. v.
+Apple, Inc.}, 559 F. Supp.
+3d 898 (N.D.
+Cal.
+2021), \emph{aff'd in part, rev'd in part}, \emph{Epic Games, Inc. v.
+Apple, Inc.}, 67 F.4th 946 (9th Cir.
+Apr.
+24, 2023).}

 \refstepcounter{casestudy} \paragraph{Case Study \thecasestudy: App Sideloading} App sideloading refers to downloading an app onto a device via some route other than the official app store.
 This alternate route might be a website or alternative app store.
-Sideloading was not allowed on iPhones (or iPads) until the DMA, and is still not permitted outside the EU.
+Sideloading was not allowed on iPhones (or iPads) until the DMA, and is still not permitted in most places outside the EU.
 Apple still requires that sideloaded apps be notarized, meaning the app is vetted and signed by Apple and only apps with such a signature can be downloaded onto a device.
-This notarization procedure is not as thorough as the vetting for the App Store, but still includes all the security requirements in the App Store Guidelines \cite{apple_app_review}.
+This notarization procedure is not as involved as the vetting for the App Store, but still includes all the security requirements in the App Store Guidelines \cite{apple_app_review}.
 A major reason why Apple says they need to notarize all apps, especially those with alternative distribution, is to maintain the security standards of apps on its App Store \cite{apple_white_paper}.